 United States health officials are preparing intensively to combat an anticipated wave of outbreaks of the Swine or H1N1 flu this coming autumn.
 At present, the number of confirmed swine flu cases in this country is now over 40,000 and is responsible for 263 deaths nationwide.
 The Center for Disease Control believes that more than 1,000,000 people have been infected with the disease at present and that the disease will lay dormant during the warm weather and return with a vengeance before the cold weather is upon us.
-Such symptoms of this flu range from lethargy, coughing to related stomach illness, among other symptoms.
+Such symptoms of this flu range from lethargy, coughing to a related stomach illness, among other symptoms.
 The presence of this strain of flu and the concomitant cost of containing it will be a major challenge for corporate America during this coming fall and winter.
 Our federal government has now considered the outbreak to be classified as a pandemic and is planning accordingly.
 As of now, only 27% of companies report that they have a plan in place in the event that a large percentage of employees become ill.
-This is almost a 100 percent increase, since 2006, when only 14 percent of companies surveyed had such plans.
+This is almost a 100 percent increase, since 2006 when only 14 percent of companies surveyed had such plans.
 Notwithstanding, the present number of companies with pandemic plans reflect coverage for only 25 percent of all companies, leaving the remainder of corporate America in a very risky position.

 The swine flu outbreak should serve as a stark reminder to employers about the importance of having a pandemic influenza response plan, particularly considering the fact that employers are legally obligated to provide a safe, disease-free workplace for employees.
 Consequently, corporations need to take proactive steps to prevent the potential spread of any contagious disease, including swine flu.
-When sick employees show up for work, known as “presenteeism” there is a significant and costly impact on a company, not only in terms of risking the spread of the disease, but also in terms of diminished productivity, quality and attention to safety.
+When sick employees show up for work, known as “presenteeism” there is a significant and costly impact on a company, not only in terms of risking the spread of the disease but also in terms of diminished productivity, quality, and attention to safety.
 If your company has not already developed a policy for dealing with a pandemic situation, you should begin this process immediately.
 The end game of such a policy should be the continuity of corporate operations.
-Having said this, your organization must consider the following items in developing an operations plan for a pandemic influenza:
+Having said this, your organization must consider the following items in developing an operations plan for pandemic influenza:

 - Anticipating increased or decreased needs from customers and making the appropriate financial preparations accordingly.